JoeyBodnar/WhiteFlowerFactory/README.md

 ### Installation with Cocoapods

     pod 'WhiteFlowerFactory'

+### Installation with Carthage (preferred)

+Add the following to your cartfile:

+    github "JoeyBodnar/WhiteFlowerFactory" == 0.4.0

 ### Usage
 Right now all callbacks are completed on the main queue, though this is subject to change in the near future.